Dikefx/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-firstdirectory = This scripts creates a directory in a location /tmp/ 7-movethatfile = This script Move the file betty from /tmp/ to /tmp/my_first_directory.
-8-firstdelete = This script deletes the file betty from the diretory/tmp/my_first_directory
+8-firstdelete = This script deletes the file betty from the diretory/tmp/my_first_directory 9-firstdirdeletion = This script deletes the directory my_first_directory that is in the /tmp directory.